rwcarlsen/cas/README.rst

   - authentication requires two concepts:

+    * is the share valid (expiration, password, # uses, etc.)

-    * is the attempted operation within the
+    * is the attempted operation within the share's privelages (get vs put, if get - is ref authorized, etc.)

   - a share blob will help the blobserver know if the requested get/put blob operation is allowed